-Trees are often thought of as towering giant who are difficult to kill.
+Trees are often thought of as towering giants that are difficult to kill.
 Many people are often surprised to find out that removing tree bark can actually harm a tree.
-Tree bark damage is not only unsightly, but can be deadly to a tree.
+Tree bark damage is not only unsightly but can be deadly to a tree.

 For all intents and purposes, tree bark is the skin of the tree.
 The main tree bark function is to protect the phloem layer.
 The phloem layer is like our own circulatory system.
 It brings the energy produced by the leaves to the rest of the tree.

-Because the tree bark function is to protect the layer that brings food, when tree bark is scratched or damaged, this tender phloem layer below is also damaged.
+Because the tree bark’s function is to protect the layer that brings food, when tree bark is scratched or damaged, this tender phloem layer below is also damaged.

-If the tree bark damage goes less than 25% of the way around the tree, the tree will be fine and will survive without a problem, provided that the wound is treated and is not left open to disease.
+If the tree bark damage goes less than 25 percent of the way around the tree, the tree will be fine and should survive without a problem, provided that the wound is treated and is not left open to disease.

-If the tree bark damage goes from 25% to 50%, the tree will suffer some damage but most likely will survive.
+If the tree bark damage goes from 25 percent to 50 percent, the tree will suffer some damage but most likely will survive.
 Damage will appear in the form of lost leaves and dead branches.
 Wounds of this size need to be treated as soon as possible and should be watched carefully.

-If the tree bark damage is greater than 50%, the life of the tree is at risk.
-You should call a tree care professional to help you with repairing the damage.
+If the tree bark damage is greater than 50 percent, the life of the tree is at risk.
+You should call a tree care professional to help you repair the damage.

-If the tree is damaged around 100% of the tree, this is called girdling.
+If the tree is damaged around 100 percent of the tree, this is called girdling.
 It is very difficult to save a tree with this much damage and the tree will most likely die.
-A tree care professional may try a method called repair grafting to bridge the gap in the bark and allow the tree to live long enough to repair itself.
+A tree-care professional may try a method called repair grafting to bridge the gap in the bark and allow the tree to live long enough to repair itself.

 No matter how much of the tree bark has been damaged, you will need to repair the wound.

-If the bark cannot be retrieved, say because an animal ate the bark, you will need to make sure that the damage to the tree will heal cleanly.
-Jagged wounds will interfere with the tree’s ability to transport nutrients so you will need to clean cut the wound.
+If the damage to the bark is small enough that the tree is likely to survive on its own, you should still make sure that it heals cleanly.
+Jagged wounds will interfere with the tree’s ability to transport nutrients, so you will need to clean cut the wound.
 You do this by removing tree bark by cutting an oval around the circumference of the damage.
-The top and bottom of the wound there will be for the points of the oval.
+The top and bottom of the wound will be the four points of the oval.
 Do this as shallowly and as close to the wound as possible.
 Let the wound air heal.
 Do not use sealant.